 With everything else being equal, the diamond with the highest carat will be the most expensive.
 It is also the easiest quality to pick out with the naked eye.
 This is why so many shoppers go straight to the carat when picking out a stone, rather than considering the other qualities.
 This is a mistake; if a large stone has imperfections, they are more obvious than they would be on a smaller stone.

 In a diamond that is well-cut light reflects within, from facet to facet, before reflecting back to the eye.
-In a diamond that is cut too shallow or too deep, light will leak out of the stone.
-This affects the stone’s brilliance, fire and scintillation.
+In a diamond that is cut too shallow or too deep, the light will leak out of the stone.
+This affects the stone’s brilliance, fire, and scintillation.

 Every diamond is different, and it is the diamond cutter’s job to make the most of each stone.
 If a diamond is not an ideal cut, it doesn’t mean the cutter did a bad job.
 Rather, the stone may have been cut to highlight other qualities; to maximize the carat weight, for example.